AlexGilleran/jsx-control-statements/README.md

 - Slightly longer build times
 - Requires an extra plugin to work with ESLint

+## For macros
+If you are looking to use macros with it, take a look at [jsx-control-statements-macros](https://github.com/akilansengottaiyan/jsx-control-statements) which is basically the extension of jsx-control-statements with macros support.

 ## What about Typescript?

 [There's a version for that by @KonstantinSimeonov!](https://github.com/KonstantinSimeonov/tsx-control-statements)

 ## Major Versions